Custom Website (Advanced): Build a Website

 If you’ve already built your own website, move it to TaxDome where we host it for free!
 Using the Import feature of our website builder, you can migrate your website without backing up your files, downloading them to your computer, and so on.

-Note that only the front end of a website (what you see visually on the site) can be imported.
+Note!
+Only the front end of a website (what you see visually on the site) can be imported.
 Thus, the Import feature will not work for websites that require databases or any other backend features.

 1. Go to Settings, then select the Site tab.
 Click Start editing website.